ps-developers-sandbox/GitHubFundamentals/HOL/06_Applying-suggestions.md

 ## Applying batches

-- [ ] Got to the `Files changed` tab and add the first suggestion to a batch:
+- [ ] Go to the `Files changed` tab and add the first suggestion to a batch:

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/5276337/204322744-efbaa96c-94f2-4ec3-9a00-8cdf48b37efa.png">